alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 #### Cancel

 You can request cancellation of a Biz Courier shipment by heading to your order and clicking _Request shipment cancellation_.

+You also have the option to enable automatic shipment cancellation requests when your order enters a specified state in _WooCommerce Settings > Shipping > Biz Courier Shipping_.

+### Installation

+Simply setup WordPress with WooCommerce and enable the plugin.

+1. Download and setup WordPress from [the official website](https://wordpress.org/).
+1. Download and setup WooCommerce from the WordPress dashboard.
+1. Download the `wc-biz-courier-logistics.zip` package of Biz Courier & Logistics for WooCommerce from the latest release in the [releases](https://github.com/alexandrosraikos/woocommerce-biz-courier-logistics/releases) page and install it via the WordPress Dashboard.

+You initially have to set up your credentials.

+1. Login to the WordPress Dashboard
+1. Go to _WooCommerce Settings > Integration > Biz Courier & Logistics_.
+1. Register the credentials that were provided to you by Biz Courier.

+Then you can set up your shipping options in _WooCommerce Settings > Shipping > Biz Courier Shipping_.

+### Upgrade

+To upgrade, simply download the latest `wc-biz-courier-logistics.zip` package of Biz Courier & Logistics for WooCommerce from the latest release in the [releases](https://github.com/alexandrosraikos/woocommerce-biz-courier-logistics/releases) page and install it via the WordPress Dashboard.

 ## Frequently Asked Questions